andyglover/video-to-sheet/README.md

 - `app.py`: Main application file containing the Flask app and logic for fetching video details and updating Google Sheets.
 - `config.py`: Handles the loading and validation of environment variables.
 It ensures all necessary variables are set before the application runs.
 - `templates/index.html`: HTML template for the web form and user interface.
-- `.env`: Environment variables file (should be created manually as per instructions).

 - `.gitignore`: Git ignore file to exclude sensitive files from being committed.
 - `requirements.txt`: List of dependencies. (generated with "pip freeze > requirements.txt")

+- `app.log`: File used to log errors such as missing configuration or failure to access data.
+- `.env`: Environment variables file (should be created manually as per instructions).

 ## License